ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 <h5>Can you choose to not participate or withdraw from the study without penalty or loss of benefits?</h5>

 <p>Participation in research is entirely voluntary.
 You may refuse to participate or withdraw or refuse to answer specific questions in an interview or on a questionnaire at any time without penalty or loss of benefits to which you are entitled.
-If you decide that you no longer wish to continue in this study before the end of the quarter, simply respond to the online opt-out form here: <a href="https://goo.gl/forms/JSBRjEmkES6W6xYc2" target="_blank">https://goo.gl/forms/JSBRjEmkES6W6xYc2</a>.
-If you decide to opt out after the quarter has ended, you must contact Ying Xiong (yix184@ucsd.edu) and give the quarter and the course from which you would like your data withdrawn.
+If you decide that you no longer wish to continue in this study before the end of the quarter, simply respond to the online opt-out form here: <a href="https://goo.gl/forms/JSBRjEmkES6W6xYc2" target="_blank">https://goo.gl/forms/JSBRjEmkES6W6xYc2.</a>.
+If you decide to opt out after the quarter has ended, you must contact Laurel Nelson (laureln@ucsd.edu) and give the quarter and the course from which you would like your data withdrawn.

 You will be told if any important new information is found during the course of this study that may affect your wanting to continue.
 </p>